Polish, Perfection, and Pizzazz: Elevate Your Corvette’s Appearance with These Car Detailing Tips!

 As your final detailing step, be sure to dry your car.
 Unfortunately, when drying improperly, you can reduce the quality of your car’s finish.
 Therefore, always use a very gentle microfiber towel, lightly spritzed with car-detailing spray, while water alone isn’t as good a lubricant.
 Second, don’t use your regular bath towel to dry your car.
 Overall, the goal of doing a car wash on your own is to minimize the car’s paint getting worn.

-How to Make Your Classic Car Shine Like New with Three Wax Options
+How to Make Your Classic Car Shine Like New with Five Wax Options

 Now the next step in your classic car detailing is to apply a coat of wax.
 There are lots of waxes to choose from.
 You want to choose one that gives a really sleek, shiny finish.
 Contrary to what you might expect, instead of circular motions, the wax should be applied in horizontal and vertical directions.
 Covering the car in wax will keep it from getting scratched or swirled and will cover it completely and uniformly.